m0sa/m0sa.github.io/content/posts/2018-11-runtime-moonspeak.md

 it extracted all string templates used to call our localization library, and verified that all the replacement tokens were passed in as arguments.

 Since we use ASP.NET MVC and Razor, it also had to extract strings from there, and in order to do that we had to generate C# from the `.cshtml` files.
-This turned out to also be the slowest step inside of `aspnet_compiler.exe` while precompiling the views (it had to re-do the same work, we already did before).
+This turned out to also be the slowest step inside of `aspnet_compiler.exe` while precompiling the views (it had to re-do the same work we already did before).

 If you're interested in more background, you can read [@mjibson](https://twitter.com/mjibson)'s Careers Localization series ([part 1](https://mattjibson.com/careers-localization/), [part 2](https://mattjibson.com/careers-api/), [part 3](https://mattjibson.com/careers-extraction/))